Association of Women for Action and Research: Attempted takeover by conservative Christian group

-In 2009, the organisation made headlines when a group of conservative Christian women took over AWARE by winning 9 out of 12 available seats on the executive committee.
-Six out of nine of the new members of the exco had attended the same church, the Anglican Church of Our Saviour (COOS) located at Margaret Drive.
-80 of the 120 attendees of the meeting were similarly new members from the same church.
+In 2009, the organisation made headlines when a group of women took over AWARE by winning 9 out of 12 available seats on its executive committee.
+Six out of nine of the new members of the committee had attended the same church, the anti-LGBT Church of Our Saviour (COOS) located at Margaret Drive.
+80 of the 120 attendees of the meeting were also new members from the same church.

-At the time, AWARE's Constitution had allowed new members to stand for elections.
-These new members, under the leadership of Josie Lau and organisation by Thio Su Mien, then nominated and voted in new women to the executive committee.
+At the time, AWARE's constitution allowed new members to stand for elections.
+These new members, under the leadership of Josie Lau and Thio Su Mien, then nominated and voted in new members to the executive committee.
 They had alleged that AWARE was harbouring and pushing a “pro-gay agenda”.

 Thio told reporters that she had encouraged the women to take over AWARE because she felt that AWARE's original focus on gender equality had shifted, claiming that “Aware seems to be only very interested in lesbianism and the advancement of homosexuality”.
 She then attacked AWARE's sex education syllabus, which came under the Ministry of Education’s (MOE) Comprehensive Sex Education (CSE) programme.
 Thio claimed that AWARE’s sex education had encouraged local students to view homosexuality in ‘neutral’ terms instead of ‘negatively’, warning that “this is something which should concern parents in Singapore”.

-The new members had changed the locks and the security system at the AWARE Centre in Dover Crescent without the knowledge of the “Old Guard”.
+Without the knowledge of the previous leadership ("old guard"), the new members replaced the locks and security system at the AWARE Centre in Dover Crescent.

-Eventually, after meetings between members of the “Old Guard”, they decided to challenge the new executive committee at an Extraordinary General Meeting (EGM) on 2 May 2009.
-The EGM finally concluded, after over eight hours, with a vote of no confidence in the “New Guard”, and a new executive committee elected with a mix of old and new members of AWARE.
+Eventually, after meetings, the old guard decided to challenge the new executive committee at an Extraordinary General Meeting (EGM) on 2 May 2009.
+After over eight hours, the meeting ended with a motion of no confidence being passed against the new guard.

-Deputy Prime minister Wong Kan Seng commented that "a group of conservative Christians, all attending the same church, which held strong views on homosexuality, had moved in and taken over AWARE because they disapproved of what AWARE had been doing", and called for tolerance, cautioning that religion and politics must be kept separate.
+Deputy Prime Minister Wong Kan Seng commented that "a group of conservative Christians, all attending the same church, which held strong views on homosexuality, had moved in and taken over AWARE because they disapproved of what AWARE had been doing."
+He called for tolerance and the separation of religion and politics.